MaptimeNYC/ARCHIVED_maptimenyc.github.io/_posts/2014-04-29-april-meetup.markdown

 date: 2014-04-29 13:00:00
 categories: maptime nyc events
 ---
-## It's All About You (Hack Night) at MapZen
+## It's All About You (Hack Night) at Mapzen

 We had a terrific turn out for last night's Maptime-NYC: 18 mappers came out to either hack on their personal projects, help out others or just learn a new thing or two about mapping and geo.
-The space and atmosphere provided by [MapZen](http://mapzen.com/) was absolutely terrific.
+The space and atmosphere provided by [Mapzen](http://mapzen.com/) was absolutely terrific.
 Special thanks to Dan for prepping the room for us and to Harish and Randy for hanging out with us to assist other mappers.

 There was a wide range of topics that people came to learn about or hack on including: